-The total number of Polish citizens, Jews, and Poles staying in Sweden in the middle of 1945 was around 17 000.
+The total number of Polish citizens, Jews, and Poles staying in Sweden in the middle of 1945 was around 17,000.
 Jews, the Holocaust Survivors came to Sweden mainly by UNRRA action known today as White Boats.

-Most of the Holocaust survivors that landed in Sweden at the end of WWII came from concentration camps without any identification documents.
+Most of the Holocaust survivors who landed in Sweden at the end of WWII came from concentration camps without any identification documents.
 Most of them carried DP-2 cards issued by allies in Europe and/or Swedish Inresekort.
 On the Inresekort there was often a blue stamp that the holder of it had no such documents.

 There was no problem to apply and receiving national passports from Polish, Hungarian, or Tjeckoslovakian consulates.

 Altman Ruta from Piotrków Trybunalski did not search for her parents, she knew exactly their fate.
-To a UNRRA official in Lübeck, she stated on July 1945 that her parents, Moszek and Frania Altman, were murdered along with her sister in Treblinka.
+To a UNRRA official in Lübeck, she stated in July 1945 that her parents, Moszek and Frania Altman, were murdered along with her sister in Treblinka.
 Those who remained in Piotrków after the great deportation action in October 1942 knew exactly what it meant, death by suffocation in the gas chambers of Treblinka.
 In most cases, Holocaust survivors who came to Sweden wanted to leave Europe - the largest Jewish burial ground.

 Children that survived the Holocaust, came to Sweden at the end of the war.
 Mainly with UNRRA's campaign White Boats.
 The very youngest children came from Bergen-Belsen's Kinderheim and arrived to Malmö with the S/S Kastelholm, the last White boat from Lübeck, on July 26, 1945.
 The very special thing is that the same boat was later used for departures from Sweden, both for Jewish children and young people on their way to Eretz Israel and so-called "repatriandi", returning Polish and Dutch concentration camp prisoners who came to Sweden at the end of the war.
 Photo taken on departure in May 1946.
 The boat in the picture is actually S/S Kastelholm which was part of the White Boat fleet during the summer of 1945.